 The Company commenced the year with an order backlog of about Rs.15000 Lakhs.
 Duringthe year under review the Company received new orders with estimated value of aboutRs.13400 Lakhs and thus the orders available for execution aggregated approx. Rs.28400Lakhs.
 The closing order backlog of the Company for the year ended 31st March2018 stood at approx. Rs.15200 Lakhs.

 Major orders received

-The Company has focused on recruitment and re-skilling of execution team to address thedelivery of various projects to be executed and is confident of completing the projectswithin the scheduled time and thus achieve growth in near future.
+The Company has focused on recruitment and re-skilling of execution team to address thedelivery of various projects to be executed and is confident of completing the projectswithin the scheduled time and thus achieving growth in the near future.

-The management is also focusing on liquidating the matters pertaining to refunds fromthe statutory authorities and the efforts have resulted in receipt of certain refunds fromvarious authorities such as Income Tax & VAT.
-Management is optimistic on receipt ofsubstantial refunds during the year 2017-18.
+The Management is also focusing on liquidating the matters pertaining to refunds fromthe statutory authorities and efforts have resulted in the receipt of certain refunds fromthe various authorities such as Income Tax and VAT.
+The Management is optimistic onreceipt of substantial refunds during the year 2018-19.

-The Company has maintained impeccable record for Safety at all factory locations andproject sites and received token of appreciation from its clients including one millionsafe man hours at the UAE site.
+The Company has maintained excellent record for safety at all factory locations andproject sites and received token of appreciation from its clients.

 3. AWARDS RECOGNITION AND ACHIEVEMENTS

 Received a token of appreciation from IOCL for best safety practices.